 A person doesn’t develop a hostile relationship with their body overnight.
 Aside from external messages, there are also daily habits.
 Some of it can be due to circumstances that lead to poor eating routines.
 On more than one occasion while in my second graduate program, for instance, I popped into the herbal pharmacy at student clinic and bought a granola bar and a bottle of iced cappuccino.
 It was always good for a laugh when I’d say to whoever rung me up, “I’ll be wolfing this down now so that in twenty minutes I’ll have the energy to lecture patients about mindful eating.”
 [Mic drop.]

 I wish I could be virtuous and macrobiotic but I’ve got looming board exams and I’m eating to self-soothe and to keep my glycogen levels at a rate that keeps my brain humming.
 It’s kind of like being a bear that’s stocking up for winter, now that I ponder it.
 That said, it’s easy to make jokes about this subject because I did grow up in a bodybuilding culture and I do have a record of success in my past.
-When I want to lose fat and put on muscle, it’s not an overwhelming battle for me.
+When I want to lose fat and put on muscle, it’s not an overwhelming battle.
 It’s not super easy either, especially since I’m not twenty years old any more, but I have done it in the past and I know I can do it now.
+Key takeaway?
+If you know your own body, you know what your consequences will be for overeating and you can decide accordingly.
+It’s ok not to be perfect.
+Most people, I promise you, are not.
+Being able to achieve your own personal best level of health, whatever that may look like, is the goal here.

 Past history is a tremendous predictor of future success.
 For anyone whose past record is spotty, the decision to try make change once again can be daunting and easily undermined by daily routines and unexamined self-talk.
 So what can you do in order to foster a healthy sense of self and to set the foundations for change?